Introduction

 How to Perform:

 Grab a barbell with an overhand grip, keeping your hands shoulder-width apart.
 Hinge at your hips and lower your torso until it’s nearly parallel to the ground.
 From here, row the barbell toward your lower chest or upper stomach while squeezing your shoulder blades together to engage the lower traps.
 Slowly lower the bar back down with control, then repeat.
-This move is great for building back strength while targeting those often-neglected muscles.
+This move is great for building overall back strength and is one of the most effective Lower Trap Exercises for targeting those often-neglected muscles.

 Coach’s Tips: